This article was reviewed by Andrea Gersh, MSN, FNP-C.

-There are many different types of procedures that go into gender-affirming FFS and each surgery is highly tailored to the individual needs of the person.
+Many different types of procedures go into gender-affirming FFS and each surgery is highly tailored to the individual needs of the person.
 The overall goal of FFS is to soften the face into a shape that is more typically recognized as ‘feminine.’

 This typically includes focusing on bone structure and nose shape, although it can encompass every aspect of the face and neck including forehead reduction (contouring and reshaping), hairline lowering, browplasty (otherwise known as brow lift), rhinoplasty (nose reshaping), lip lift and augmentation, cheek implants, chin reduction and recontouring, jaw shave and reduction, tracheal shave (reduction of the Adam’s apple), and/or earlobe reduction.
 Soft tissue work such as facelifts and necklifts can also be incorporated.
 These procedures aren’t exclusively for transfeminine people, as many cisgender women also get a variety of the same procedures from plastic surgeons.

 The surgery usually consists of a long-form set of gender confirmation procedures performed in either one or two sessions.
 Here are descriptions of the different procedures that can be involved as one or many parts of FFS.

 Forehead reduction and contouring consist of reducing the prominence of the brow which can be more common in people assigned-male-at-birth (AMAB).
 This requires shaving down hard angles to make the brow bone less protrusive.
 If you have a smaller brow protrusion, this can be accomplished by simply shaving down the brow bone.
 However, if not done carefully, this can result in a hole in a sinus cavity.
 Therefore it is common for people with bigger brow protrusion to have the bone removed, reshaped, and then replaced so that it lies flat on the face.

 Hairline alterations and scalp advancement